-- Depending on how many Floaters are in we may ask them to help with EYFS obs and photographs nearer to Autumn when we start this or help as a socially distant extra pair of eyes patrolling the Play Zones.
+- Depending on how many Floaters are in we may ask them to help with EYFS obs and photographs or help as a socially distant extra pair of eyes patrolling the Play Zones.
 For example you may help with playground supervision as an extra observer or “on patrol”.
 You might alert the bubble members of staff to a child who has fallen but you would not be able to be close enough to the child to be able to deliver that First Aid and this will be the role of bubble members of staff who would already be there.

 - We may need you to support your team by helping them locate or restock resources, which they can’t get too and your colleagues will clean them down on receiving them from you.

 - As with bubble staff you will have your own resources including your own named Bumbag and box to put your personal effects in e.g. your badge at the end of the shift.
 Floaters must have a walkie talkie on them at all times (this is very important and must be cleaned at the beginning and end of your shift).